By Mike Ratliff

 Peter reacted here in false humility.
 He was still operating from a base of pride, but did not realize it.
 Of course Jesus knew this and the act of submitting to Peter, being his servant by washing his feet, would pierce his heart by driving a wedge of softness into its hardness.
 His conscience would be pricked and the wall of hardness around his heart would begin to crumble.
 Jesus told Peter that he would not understand what He had done to him until later.
 Of course, we know that Peter also proclaimed that he would never abandon Jesus even if it meant death.
 That was also a proclamation from his pride.
 Jesus told Peter that he would deny Him three times.
 Peter did that very thing that night.
 As He denied Him the third time, the cock crowed and Jesus turned to look right at Peter.
 (Luke 22:54-62) This drove that softness further into Peter’s hardened heart dealing a deathblow to his pride.
 However, back at The Last Supper, Jesus has just finished washing the feet of His twelve disciples.

-When he had washed their feet and put on his outer garments and resumed his place, he said to them, “Do you understand what I have done to you?
-You call me Teacher and Lord, and you are right, for so I am.
-If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have given you an example, that you also should do just as I have done to you.
-Truly, truly, I say to you, a servant is not greater than his master, nor is a messenger greater than the one who sent him.
-If you know these things, blessed are you if you do them.
-(John 13:12-17 ESV)
+12 So when He had washed their feet, and taken His garments and reclined at the table again, He said to them, “Do you know what I have done to you?
+13 You call Me Teacher and Lord; and you are right, for so I am.
+14 If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another’s feet.
+15 For I gave you an example that you also should do as I did to you.
+16 Truly, truly, I say to you, a slave is not greater than his master, nor is one who is sent greater than the one who sent him.
+17 If you know these things, you are blessed if you do them.
+John 13:12-17 (NASB)

 I am pretty sure that these 12 men did not have a clue what Jesus had just taught them.
 They would not “get it” until after His death, burial, and resurrection.
 We are to be humble believers, not seeking our own in all of our relationships.
 Instead of being self-promoting and self-protective, we are to deny self, take up our crosses and follow our Lord.
 That means that we are not to live for self, but are to live for Him in our obedience by submitting to one another.
 When we serve everyone instead of demanding that we be served, we do to him or her as Jesus did to Peter.
 God uses us to drive His softness into their hardened hearts, pricking their consciences and beginning killing of their pride and cultivating their humility.